4 Common Thoughts about Adoption and Your Unplanned Pregnancy

 Thoughts about your future

-Taking some time to consider each of these thoughts individually, instead of thinking about all of them at the same time, can help you organize your thoughts and determine what your next step might be.
-If you still have questions that you want answered ASAP, reach out to an adoption specialist today or call 1-800- ADOPTION to get the support you need.
+Whatever is on your mind, we hope this article will help you organize your thoughts and determine what your next step might be.
+If you still have questions that you want answered ASAP, reach out to us today or call 1-800- ADOPTION to get the support you need.

 1. “I’m Thinking about Adoption, Abortion and Parenting”

-When you are faced with an unplanned pregnancy, adoption is likely not the only option you will consider.
-In fact, one of your first thoughts when you learned you were pregnant was likely whether you are prepared to raise a child at this point in your life, or whether adoption or abortion are possibilities.
+When you are faced with an unplanned pregnancy, one of your first thoughts may be whether you are prepared to raise a child at this point in your life, or whether adoption or abortion are possibilities.
 If you are pregnant thinking about adoption, it is a good idea to learn about the many benefits of adoption for yourself and your baby.

 Here are some thoughts you may be having about adoption, abortion and parenting:

 Parenting – Am I ready to raise a child at this point in my life?
 Do I have the finances to raise a child (or another child)?
 Will my baby have a father figure in his or her life?